 At the end of the day, managing live stock prices in Google Sheets is going to be less about Google Sheets and more about understanding how the stock market works.
 Without an understanding of how the stock market works, it’s difficult to determine what different attributes mean.
 And if you don’t know what those attributes mean, you can’t perform the right analysis.

-Now you know how to pull in a Google Sheets stock price tracker using the GOOGLEFINANCE function.
+After following everything in our stock price Google Sheets guide, you should now know how to get stock prices in Google Sheets using the GOOGLEFINANCE function.
 If you need to pull the information into an application, you can also use the Google Finance API, or you can use Google Finance directly.
-But the GOOGLEFINANCE function is exceptionally useful for those who want to do their own analysis, data collection, and reporting in Google Sheets.
-Happy trading!
+But the GOOGLEFINANCE function is exceptionally useful for having Google Sheets get stock price for those who want to do their own analysis, data collection, and reporting in Google Sheets.
+Happy trading

 Jenna I. is a tech and entertainment expert with a B.S. in Information & Computer Science and MCITP certification.
 She writes for Udemy, The Gamer, and SVG.